kanow/fire_department/README.md

 Fork the repository to keep your changes in your project.

 After copying and renaming the config.sample.yml file you have to adapt the projectdomain entry in the additional watch path to use the frontend build tool directly with your TYPO3 website.
+Consider the comments in the section for usage https protocol. "mkcert" has to be installed for this.
 To start developing with watched files by the frontend you have to use the following command.

     yarn run start --typo3